How to identify and bridge learning gaps in the classroom

-- Teachers can review students’ tutoring sessions to identify key misunderstandings and learning gaps, allowing them to address these concerns directly in class.
+- Teachers can review students’ tutoring sessions to identify key misunderstandings and learning gaps, helping them to unearth potential communication gaps and allowing them to address these concerns directly in class.

 - Paper tutors can serve as virtual teaching assistants, backing up classroom instructors in their efforts to provide targeted small-group support in class.